-The Whistleblower phone line is operated by Safecall, an independent confidential third party, and is available 24 hours a day and 7 days a week.
+The Whistleblower phone line is operated by Safecall, an independent confidential third party, and is available 24 hours a day, 7 days a week.

-The Whistleblower phone line is 0800 915 1571.
+The Whistleblower phone line is 0800 915 1571 or online at safecall.co.uk/file-a-report/.